 5. You Witnessed Their Victims

 Narcissists don’t have the capacity to have healthy, mutual relationships where they attend to the feelings and needs of other people.
 This is why most narcissists have a pattern of unhealthy or broken relationships.
-Severe narcissists often have a long list of people who they used and then discarded when they were done with them.2
+Severe narcissists often have a long list of people whom they use and then discard.2

 A narcissistic parent may exhibit relational behaviors such as: